sdsdkkk/sdsdkkk.github.io/_posts/2026-02-24-antihackerlink-hacking-artifact-from-2003.markdown

 and tracking system please see: http://aris.securityfocus.com
 ```

-I cleaned up the HTML code of the "defaced Google" from the email and opened it as a HTML file on a browser to see what the person saw back in 7 January 2003 when they thought Google was hacked.
+I cleaned up the HTML code of the "defaced Google" from the email and opened it as a HTML file on a browser to see what the person saw back on 7 January 2003 when they thought Google was hacked.
 Here it is.

 ![The defaced "Google" homepage](/images/posts/antihackerlink-2003-hack.png)